OctoEverywhere/octowebsocket-client/README.md

 websocket-client is a WebSocket client for Python.
-It provides access to low level APIs for WebSockets. websocket-client implements version [hybi-13](https://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-13) of the WebSocket protocol.
-This client does not currently support the permessage-deflate extension from
+It provides access to low level APIs for WebSockets. websocket-client implements version [hybi-13](https://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-13) of the WebSocket protocol and supports the optional `permessage-deflate` compression extension defined in [RFC 7692](https://tools.ietf.org/html/rfc7692).
-[RFC 7692](https://tools.ietf.org/html/rfc7692).

 ## Documentation